 Spanish bluebells (Hyacinthoides hispanica) are sturdy plants, taller, and with broader leaves.
 They are happy in full sun as well as shade and are regarded primarily as garden plants.

 Pale blue flowers are produced more generously – around 12 to 15 flowers are held all around the strong, upright stems.
 Every petal has a deeper blue stripe down the centre.
 The flowers are an open bell shape, and the petals have an open curl.
 The pollen is usually blue or pale green.
-There is little or no scent.
+It is often said that Spanish bluebells have little or no scent but the ones in my garden are fragrant enough for me to notice their scent whenever I leave or enter the house.

 The two species would be easy to distinguish using these guidelines if you somebody gave you examples of both to compare.
 I’d contend that drawings of bluebells being used as fairies’ bonnets must be the Spanish type as the fairies’ heads would be too broad to fit the narrow English ones (just saying!).
 If you want to test your ability to tell them apart, you’ll find a link to a Woodlands Trust quiz below.